-Ear infection can involve the external canal, the eardrum and/or the middle ear (also termed otitis media).
+Ear infection can involve the external canal, the eardrum, and/or the middle ear (also termed otitis media).
 The middle ear is the space behind the eardrum containing the ossicles (ear bones) and the opening to the Eustachian tube.
-Infection of the middle ear has signs and symptoms of pain, dizziness and partial hearing loss.
-Other symptoms may include a fullness feeling in the ear, ringing in the ear, nausea, vomiting, vertigo; some individuals may develop a discharge from the ear.
+Infection of the middle ear has signs and symptoms of pain, dizziness, and partial hearing loss.
+Other symptoms may include a fullness feeling in the ear, ringing in the ear, nausea, vomiting, and vertigo.
+Some individuals may develop discharge from the ear.

 The causes of middle ear infections are mainly bacteria or viruses that get into the middle ear, often from the Eustachian tube or from the ear canal through a break in the eardrum (tympanic membrane).